-The low-level shared-amplifier configuration is less flexible in terms of plurality of physical quantities to measure; the ADC must be compatible with the transducer with the highest bandwidth; the direct acquisition of multiple signals can pose shielding problems because the transducers can be located very far away from each other.
-However, the low-level shared-amplifier configuration is the configuration with the highest potential for fabricating low-size electronic modules with high degree of integration (e.g., one multiplexer, one amplifier, one analog filter, one S/H plus ADC and control electronics).
+The low-level shared-amplifier configuration is less flexible in terms of plurality of physical quantities to measure; the ADC must be compatible with the sensor with the highest bandwidth; the direct acquisition of multiple signals can pose shielding problems because the sensors can be located very far away from each other.
+However, the low-level shared-amplifier configuration is the configuration with the highest potential for fabricating small electronic modules with a high degree of integration (e.g., one multiplexer, one amplifier, one analog filter, one S/H plus ADC, and control electronics).

-The structure illustrated in the Figure 85.4 is very similar to that illustrated in Figure 85.3.
-The only exception is the use of transducers with associated amplifiers.
-These dedicated amplifiers guarantee signals with equal excursions to use the full dynamic range of the ADC.
+Figure 6.4 structure is very similar to that illustrated in Figure 6.3.
+The only exception is the use of sensors with associated amplifiers.
+These dedicated amplifiers guarantee signals with equal excursions for use in the full dynamic range of the ADC.
 The bandwidth considerations are the same as those made in the previous multiplexing configuration.
-A high degree of integration is still possible to achieve with this configuration, but it sacrifices the compactness and low size due to the use of multiple amplifiers.
-Despite the acquisition of signals with equal amplitudes, the shielding problems remain in applications requiring transducers placed away from each other.
+A high degree of integration is still possible to achieve with this configuration, but by sacrificing the compactness and small size due to the use of multiple amplifiers.

-Low-level multiplexing configurations have a high integration potential, allowing the fabrication of wireless instruments with small sizes and low power consumption.
-However, the shared nature of the analog multiplexer makes them less than ideal.
-Nonidealities include the finite impedance of unselected analog channels, cross talk between channels, nonzero switching times between channels, and handling of different bandwidths between channels.
+The low-level multiplexing configurations have a high integration potential, allowing the fabrication of wireless instruments with small sizes and low-power consumption.
+However, the shared nature of the analog multiplexer can cause problems, such as finite impedance of nonselected analog channels, cross talk between channels, nonzero switching times between channels, and handling of different bandwidths between channels.